vblagoje/pr-auto/README.md

 ### 2) How do I use custom prompts to guide LLM in generating PR text?

 Custom prompts are a powerful way to guide the LLM in generating PR text according to your specific needs.
-To use them directly on the GitHub website, mention `@auto-pr-bot` followed by your instructions in the PR description or comments.
+To use them directly on the GitHub website, mention `@pr-auto-bot` followed by your instructions in the PR description or comments.
 These instructions act as additional context or directives for the LLM, helping it understand how you want the PR text to be structured or focused.
 For instance, if you want the PR description to be concise, you might
-comment: `@auto-pr-bot, please be brief and limit each section to one sentence`.
-Remember to replace `@auto-pr-bot` with the customized bot name if you've set one.
+comment: `@pr-auto-bot, please be brief and limit each section to one sentence`.
+Remember to replace `@pr-auto-bot` with the customized bot name if you've set one.
 This way, you can effectively communicate your requirements to the LLM, resulting in more tailored and useful PR descriptions.

 ### 3) Can we customize the name of the bot?